 Sales compensation is a balancing act.
-First and foremost, you need to incent your sales team to make sales and pay them fairly but do so at an affordable cost to your company.
+First and foremost, you need to incent your sales team to close deals.
+Without the right incentives and fair pay, performance will suffer.
+But you also must pay reps at an affordable cost to your company.
 Because of this, creating a strong sales incentive plan can be a difficult task.
+Many companies struggle to identify which compensation method is best.
+In this post, we’re tackling a bonus vs. commission compensation plan for sales reps.

 Regardless of your incentive strategy, all compensation plans run on the belief that money drives behavior.
 Your sales team must see the value in making a sale.
 In almost all cases, this value comes in the form of sales compensation, usually as a commission or bonus.